Visiting Madrid? Don’t miss these things!

 Calle de Bailén, s/n, 28071, map

 The Royal Palace is Madrid’s largest building and the largest royal palace in Western Europe.
-It is located next to Plaza de Oriente square, which you should also explore!
+It is next to Plaza de Oriente square, which you should also explore!
 As you can see in the photo, it’s a popular stop on all tours, including Segway tours.

 15. Stand at Kilometer Zero at the Gateway of the Sun (La Puerta Del Sol)